HinChou/R-Shiny-Project/README.md

 ### Pending:
-* Mistake input value issues
+* Wrong input value issues
 * Tickers missing issues: webpage using tickers from yahoo, probably other website use different tickers
 * Missing labels for graphs in each tabPanel